 Feu'u has exhibited in numerous exhibitions and has work in collections world wide.

-"He uses Neiuean tapa cloth (hiapo) to depit contemporary narratives, substituting canvas for cloth, adpating its layout and palettes of colours."
+"He uses Neiuean tapa cloth (hiapo) to depict contemporary narratives, substituting canvas for cloth, adapting its layout and palettes of colours."

 "His works show his concern of endangered species and extinct birds creating a serious undertone in his art."

-However, one could speculate that these hybrid creates which dominate his paintings are a vision of the fture and show the consequences of a consumer society out of control and heading for extinction.
+However, one could speculate that these hybrid creatures which dominate his paintings are a vision of the future and show the consequences of a consumer society out of control and heading for extinction.

-"His nudes are high visible whereever they are displayed, so it could be said that Llew Summers is largely responsible for bringing nude sculpture out in the open in Christchurch. "
+"His nudes are highly visible where ever they are displayed, so it could be said that Llew Summers is largely responsible for bringing nude sculpture out in the open in Christchurch. "

-Besides working in concrete, he also works in marble, wood and ceramics.
+Besides working in concrete, he also worked in marble, wood and ceramics.

 "Usually figurative, sometimes surreal, and often cryptic the images expose a very individual commentary on the world and its inhabitants."

 Since 1966, Cleavin has exhibited widely throughout New Zealand.
 He was senior lecturer in Printmaking at the University of Canterbury School of Art from 1978 to 1990, and has been the recipient of various awards including a Fulbright Fellowship in 1983 to work at the Tamarind Institute, Albuquerque, University of New Mexico.

 He was awarded the New Zealand Order of Merit (ONZM) in 2001.